A friend: What are you going to do in Malaga this time?

 I’ve gathered together over 25 suggestions based on my three visits to Malaga and given I’m considering a longer-term relocation to the city, I’m sure there will be more to add down the line.
 I’ve included a link to the restaurant where they have a website or Facebook page in English.
 I’ve also included a link to TripAdvisor in case you want to check out more than just my opinion.

-In the vaguest form of order, here’s my guide to where to eat in Malaga.
+In the vaguest form of order, here’s my guide.

 Breakfast, lunch and coffee shops